LinguaPhylo/linguaPhylo.github.io/setup.md

 we recommend to change to "C:\Program Files".

-### Click and Launch LPhy Studio
+### Launching LPhy Studio

+For Linux users, please refer to the [Linux](#linux) section.
-For Mac and Windows, to launch LPhy Studio, click on `LPhyStudioLauncher` inside your LPhy install location.
+For Mac and Windows users, to launch LPhy Studio, click on `LPhyStudioLauncher` inside your LPhy install location.

 <figure class="image">
   <a href="/images/LPhyStudioLauncher.png">